lucatume/wp-browser/README.md

 ## Methods
 The module adds methods that can be used in <code>.cest</code> and <code>.cept</code> methods using the same <code>$I->doSomething</code> syntax used in PhpBrowser.
 Included methods are:

-    public function loginAsAdmin();
+    // login as administrator using username and password public function loginAsAdmin();

+    // login as user
     public function loginAs($username, $password);

+    // go the plugins page
     public function amOnPluginsPage();

-    public function activatePlugin($pluginSlug);
+    // activate a plugin from the plugin page public function activatePlugin($pluginSlug);

-    public function deactivatePlugin($pluginSlug);
+    // deactivate a plugin from the plugin page public function deactivatePlugin($pluginSlug);

-    public function seePluginDeactivated($pluginSlug);
+    // check that a plugin is installed and deactivated from the plugin page public function seePluginDeactivated($pluginSlug);

-    public function seePluginActivated($pluginSlug);
+    // check that a plugin is installed and activated from the plugin page public function seePluginActivated($pluginSlug);

-    public function seePluginInstalled($pluginSlug);
+    // check that a plugin is installed from the plugin page public function seePluginInstalled($pluginSlug);

-    public function doNotSeePluginInstalled($pluginSlug);
+    // check that a plugin is not installed from the plugin page public function doNotSeePluginInstalled($pluginSlug);

-    public function seeErrorMessage($classes = '');
+    // check for an error admin notice public function seeErrorMessage($classes = '');

-    public function seeMessage($classes = '');
+    // check for an updated admin notice public function seeMessage($classes = '');

-    public function seeWpDiePage();
+    // check that the current page is a wp_die generated one public function seeWpDiePage();

 all pretty explanatory.
 Methods like <code>seePlugin...</code> require the use of the <code>amOnPluginsPage</code> method before their invocation to navigate PhpBrowser to the right folder.